uabrc/researcher_facing_readthedocs/source/cheaha/slurm/sbatch_usage.rst

 .. code-block:: bash

-   # submit jobs 1,4, and 8
+   # submit jobs with index 0, 3, and 7
-   sbatch --array=1,4,8 array.sh
+   sbatch --array=0,3,7 array.sh

-   # submit jobs 1,3,5, and 7
+   # submit jobs with index 0, 2, 4, and 6
-   sbatch --array=1-7:2 array.sh
+   sbatch --array=0-6:2 array.sh

-Additionally, the ``--array`` directive can be included with the rest of the SBATCH options in the script itself.
+Additionally, the ``--array`` directive can be included with the rest of the SBATCH options in the script itself, although this adds another step if different subsets of the array job need to be run over time.

 Interactive Jobs